nhayward/revpit/user/pages/02.editors/miranda-darrow/bio.md

 ##### Bio

-Miranda Darrow is a freelance editor, #RevPit board member, and story sleuth who digs deep into your manuscript to uncover the best version of your story.
+Miranda Darrow is an editor and story sleuth who digs deep into your manuscript to uncover the best version of your story.
 She’s a writer and voracious reader who has turned her passion for books into a career helping authors develop the intricate facets of their stories.

-After graduating with a degree in English and then a law degree, she became a practicing attorney, but never lost the urge to read and write fiction.
-Taking an in-house counsel position fourteen years ago allowed her the time to develop her writing and editing skills.
-She’s a member of the Editorial Freelancers Association, the Professional Editors Network, and a frequent presenter to writing groups.
+After graduating with a degree in English, she became an attorney and used her logic skills in her decades-long legal practice, but never lost the urge to read and write fiction.
+Taking an in-house position twelve years ago allowed her the time to develop her writing and editing skills.

+Miranda is a board member and contributing editor with the #RevPit online editing contest.
+She’s also a member of the Editorial Freelancers Association, the Professional Editors Network, and a frequent presenter to writing groups.
+She specializes in fiction and creative non-fiction.
 Her logic skills honed as an attorney are an asset in detecting and remedying timeline issues, plot inconsistencies, as well as pacing and story arc concerns.
+She’s a book coach, developmental editor, and copyeditor.

 **Pronouns: She/Her**

 ##### MSWL

-For #RevPit 2022, I’m looking for an escape from 2022:

-* Is your sci-fi or fantasy story my escape-hatch from 2022?
-Transport me out of my COVID-cave and into your unique universe.
-Show me your cool worldbuilding, your fantastical creatures, scientific innovations, even your dystopian government rulebook.
-Send me all the time-travel, high fantasy, alternate history, and multi-verse stories.
-My logical side loves keeping track of multiple timelines and the butterfly effect those pesky time travelers leave in their wakes.
-* Out of the frying pan and into the fire – I’m looking for mysteries, suspense, and thrillers that will capture my attention and make me think living in 2022 is a walk in the park.
-Twist me into a pretzel so I can’t figure out the truth, but once it’s revealed, the clues were right there all along.
-I can help with pacing, foreshadowing, and red herrings.
-* Escape to youth - I'm interested in stories for younger readers this year, accepting most middle grade stories (including contemporary and contemporary fantasy).
-I have a son reading middle grade stories now and would love a sneak peek at the next middle grade hit.
-* For the first time as a #RevPit editor, I’m open to historical novels (other than the recent historical like when I went to high school in the 1980s – which are always my jam).
-Take me away to another time when it wasn’t year 2+ of a pandemic.
-Romance, YA, speculative (especially time travel and alt history), women’s fiction showing us untold history (based on actual or fictional stories).
-Given the short editing window, I’ll be relying on the author for historical accuracy, but I’m ready to go back in time for #RevPit.
+For #RevPit 2023, I’m mostly open for genre this year.
+Usually I write a detailed MSWL, and then ignore it and pick something I wasn’t expecting.
+This year, rather than trying to predict, I’m listing ten published books I enjoyed reading last year and am jealous that I didn’t get to work on as an editor:
+* _Cold the Night, Fast the Wolves_ by Meg Long
+* _The Kindred Spirits Supper Club_ by Amy E. Reichert
+* _The Yellow Wife_ by Sadeqa Johnson
+* _My Sister's Big Fat Indian Wedding_ by Sajni Patel
+* _Light Years from Home_ by Mike Chen
+* _Perish_ by Latoya Watkins
+* _Queen of the Tiles_ by Hanna Alkaf
+* _Sophie Go’s Lonely Hearts Club_ by Roselle Lim
+* _The Wife Before_ by Shanora Williams
+* _Catch and Cradle_ by Katia Rose

-**Loves:** road trips (including the inter-galactic variety), tricky family dynamics, immersive settings, and quirky characters.
+**Love:** road trips (including the inter-galactic variety), tricky family dynamics, immersive settings, and quirky characters.
 Romance (as a genre or subplot) is welcome but not required.

-**Not looking for:** horror, non-fiction, anything over 120,000 words, stories with COVID or grief at the forefront, contemporary YA and contemporary romance (for the 2022 #RevPit contest – I work with both of these frequently, but I’m looking for a break in my submissions this spring).
+**Not looking for:** revenge stories, horror, non-fiction, anything over 120,000 words, stories with COVID at the forefront.

 I’m always open to diverse stories, including #OwnVoices, BIPOC, LBGTQA+, and disability representation.